AntonyCotterill/Capstone-Project/data_sheet.md

 ## Preprocessing/cleaning/labelling

-- Was any preprocessing/cleaning/labeling of the data done (e.g., discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?
-If so, please provide a description.
-If not, you may skip the remaining questions in this section.
-- Was the “raw” data saved in addition to the preprocessed/cleaned/labeled data (e.g., to support unanticipated future uses)?

-There was no apparent cleaning of the data in the data set.
+There was no apparent pre-cleaning of the data in the data set.

 For processing purposes data was removed largly due to invalid entries, NaN values and logically out of range values (e.g -ve longitudinal coordinates)

+In the Jupyter Notebook submitted as part of this project the following cleaning steps can be seen.
+1. There are man rows where the data for the longitude or latitude values are negative which is not possible as the data is sourced from India.
+There rows were removed.
+2. The naming convention used for the columns needed tidying to remove issues that could arise whilst manipulating the data.
+3. There are quite a few duplicates in the dataset and following a little research on the Kaggle data set the duplicates were removed.
+4. The times provided were the order time, the pick time and the overall delivery time.
+For this exercise I am interested in the travel time so this had to be calculate.
+Care was needed here as an order may be placed before midnight and delivered after.
+Travel time is in minutes.
+There was also inconsistency in teh format of the date and times which needed to be tidied up.
+5. The next field that is required is the travel distance.
+The data supplied identified the longitude and latitude of the locations.
+The haversine function was established to caluldate the distance between the locations.
+6. There was some data e.g. order date that is not interesting for this exercise so it was removed from the dataset.
+7. Finally there were some fields with literal values in them that needed to be converted to number fields.
+This created a lot of extra fields (maybe I change this)

 ## Uses